Plug and Play Splitting Techniques for Poisson Image Restoration: Proposed Method

-The authors in \cite{Setzer2012} generalized the method proposed in \cite{figueiredo2010restoration}, with a common but smart mathematical trick: add 0 to the objective functional, which in this case amounts to the scalar product of $\vx$ and the zero vector.
-The optimization problem \eqref{eq:varprob} is slightly modified by adding the term $\la\vx,\bm{0}\ra$ and by considering the indicator function $\iota_{\geq\bm{0}}$ of the non negative orthant:
+The authors in \cite{Setzer2012} generalized the method proposed in \cite{figueiredo2010restoration}, using a common but clever mathematical trick: adding 0 to the objective functional, which in this case amounts to the scalar product of $\vx$ and the zero vector.
+The optimization problem \eqref{eq:varprob} is slightly modified by adding the term $\la\vx,\bm{0}\ra$ and by {introducing} the indicator function ${\iota_{\rd^n_+}}$:

 Introducing the matrix $ \vM= \lp\vH^\top, \Id, \Id\rp^\top$ the problem \eqref{eq:VarProbSetzer} can be restated as

 which abides to the formulation in \eqref{eq:varProb} with